The heart beat goes up to 200, the blood pressure goes up to 180/100 mm hg, pupils are dilated, tremors (+) in bilateral upper limbs………

 Yes, internship can change an opinion of a subject drastically and more often than not I would presume, our decision for applying for a particular subject would be based on experiences in internship with patients, post graduates, and a huge role by the senior doctors in the department who can either make or break the opinion of a subject on the impressionable mind of an intern.

-This brings to me a few suggestions on how internship can be modified and tweaked a bit to EMPOWER interns in medical intern from stjohns3_dannygeorgechoosing the right subject.
+This brings to me a few suggestions on how internship can be modified and tweaked a bit to EMPOWER interns in choosing the right subject.
 Many sunrise specialities are something which interns in our country are not exposed to.
 Especially since the concept of shadowing does not exist, internship should be used to provide such opportunities.

 1. Cut down the long postings such as medicine, surgery, to 4 weeks.
 Rigorous 4 weeks but enough time for interns to get a hold on the subject and explore it.
 This would also ensure more dedication from the side of interns who would not want to let go off learning/practical opportunities knowing that they have only 4 weeks.